trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 It is the `build.log` in almost all of it's entirety.
 I had a small change in `staging-next` branch which should absolutely not cause that failure.
-But I was not sure (one can never be sure when it come to the toolchain bugs).
+But I was not sure (one can never be sure when it comes to the toolchain bugs).

 **Quick quiz**: why does it happen?
 A `gcc` bug?
 A `binutils` bug?
 Wrong library lookup paths in `cc-wrapper` or `ld-wrapper`?
 Or a heisenbug?

-## First hyporthesis
+## First hypothesis

-I had some past experience with error like that in recent the past [here](https://github.com/NixOS/nixpkgs/pull/158047) and [here](https://github.com/NixOS/nixpkgs/issues/201254).
+I had some past experience with errors like that in recent the past [here](https://github.com/NixOS/nixpkgs/pull/158047) and [here](https://github.com/NixOS/nixpkgs/issues/201254).